RobDWaller/robdwaller.github.io/_posts/2017-08-13-what-are-code-reviews.md

 The second misconception is that they exist to fix or refactor code.
 They don't, you cannot fix code in a review.
 It is neither the correct nor the appropriate place to do this.
 If code needs to be refactored it can be noted in a code review but there should be a specific meeting or conversation for it.
 Refactoring code is complicated and suggests something went wrong in the planning stage.
 You simply can't solve this problem in a code review, so don't bother.

 What then are code reviews?
 To begin with, they are short, 5-10 minutes.
 If they go over 20 minutes something has gone wrong.
-They are regular, code reviews should occurr every day.
+They are regular, code reviews should occur every day.
 In my team they're one of the first things developers do in their day.

 Code reviews are in the main just a sanity check, which simply aims to resolve basic mistakes.
 Here's some example code...